ixvu/w4111_wiki/midterm_2-study-guide.md

    * T2: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;`begin R(A) W(A) W(B) R(B) COMMIT`

 * Concurrent Schedule
 A concurrent schedule is "correct" if the results are the same as those of a serial schedule.
+A correct concurrent schedule is a "serializable" schedule.
-  * Example of correct concurrent:
+  * Example of correct concurrent schedule:
     * Consider the following logical exacts (where initially A = B = 0):
         * A = A + 1; B = A + 1
         * A = A + 10; B = B + 1